• info@al-dirassa.com

 عَسَىٰ أَن يَكُونُوا خَيْرًا مِّنْهُمْ

-But perhaps you hate a thing and it is good for you; and perhaps you love a thing and it is bad for you.
-And Allah Knows, while you know not.
+But perhaps you dislike a thing and it is good for you, and perhaps you love a thing and it is bad for you.
+And Allah knows, while you do not know.
 (2:216)

 وَمِنَ اللَّيْلِ فَتَهَجَّدْ بِهِ نَافِلَةً لَّكَ عَسَىٰ أَن يَبْعَثَكَ رَبُّكَ مَقَامًا مَّحْمُودًا

-And from [part of] the night, pray with it as additional [worship] for you; it is expected that your Lord will resurrect you to a praised station.
+And during the night, pray with it as additional worship for you.
+It is expected that your Lord will raise you to a praised station.
 (17:79)

 عَسَىٰ رَبُّكُمْ أَن يَرْحَمَكُمْ